Heating Repair in Bedford, TX

 How much does furnace repair cost in Bedford, TX?

-Diagnostic $85 flat (waived with repair).
+Diagnostic $85 flat (waived with any repair).
 Common Bedford furnace repairs: hot-surface ignitor $400 ($340 for Frosty Club members), flame sensor $400 ($340), gas valve $400-$1,200 ($340-$1,020), inducer motor $500-$1,300 ($425-$1,105), pressure switch $250-$550.
-We're flat-rate — you see the total before we start, no hourly surprises.
+Flat-rate pricing — you see the total before we start, no hourly surprises.

 Is my Bedford furnace safe to run if the heat exchanger is cracked?